Find out what is happening in Pocklington and Market Weighton this week

 Cottingham

 Civic Hall: The January meeting of the East Yorkshire Association of the National Trust at 7.30pm.
 An illustrated talk, with music, will be given by Charles Trafford and Mike Wasling, entitled ‘The Trans Pennine Trail’.
 All are welcome.
-Non-members £3 admission.
 Further details from Keith Bottomley (01482 842461).

 25 January